morgant/43f/README.md

          folders from previous years.
 v0.1.7 - Fixed bug in Linux date parsing which failed for the month of October,
-         causing issues similar to those fixed in v0.1.3.
+         causing issues similar to those fixed in v0.1.3. v0.1.8 - Fixed bug causing convenience symlinks to not correctly link to previous year directories during the first week of January.

 ACKNOWLEDGEMENTS
 ----------------